Stephanie Swanson, Director of Marketing, Advanced Clinical

 2. Creating compelling thought leadership

-Our understanding of our external stakeholder challenges allowed us to put our best foot forward from a marketing perspective to create compelling thought leadership in the form of white papers, insight briefs, webinars, blogs, etc. We worked with our internal operations teams to better understand how we rethought standard operating procedures (SOPs), relationships and communication styles with our external stakeholders.
+Our understanding of our external stakeholder challenges allowed us to put our best foot forward to create compelling thought leadership in the form of white papers, insight briefs, webinars, blogs, etc. We worked with our internal operations teams to better understand how we rethought standard operating procedures (SOPs), relationships and communication styles with our external stakeholders.
 This led to the creation of a COVID-19 landing page to help respond to FAQs from clients as well as several pieces of thought leadership including our white paper: Response to COVID: A Mid-Sized CRO Perspective.

 3. Rethinking the marketing mix